godmeta/HEF-Contest/README.md

 ![Alt text](image.png)

 HEF is one step ahead of Feynman's technique in the sense that problems and solutions shall be stated in metaprogramming scripts, in FORTH programming language or equivalent.

+Why should anyone (Tom, Dick or Harry?
+Julia, Maria or Fatimah, to be politically correct) care about HEF?